-The height includes 0.75” that shows of the separate ceramic bottle stopper.
+The height includes 0.75” height of the stopper in the canteen.

 The width includes two 1.25” handles,